Thomann-Hanry® – restoring staircases the traditional way in one of England’s most historic World Heritage sites.

 With modern cleaning products and machinery the task would, in theory, have been relatively straightforward.
 However, in a building of such architectural and historical significance – and on Portland Stone steps of such an age – Historic England rightly insisted that the entire project was undertaken by hand.
 Stair treads black with paint, stippled with glue residue and, in places, riven with cracks needed the painstaking, individual application of traditional restoration and cleaning techniques to bring them back to life.

-With a long track record of restoring the interiors and exteriors of some of Britain’s most iconic Listed buildings, London-based specialists Thomann-Hanry® had the full in-house skillset to meet all of the challenges presented by the Greenwich project.
+With a long track record of restoring the interiors and exteriors of some of Britain’s most iconic Listed buildings, including staircases restoration, Thomann-Hanry® had the full in-house skillset to meet all of the challenges presented by the Greenwich project.
 Experienced stonemasons, a team of specialist operatives fully trained to BICSc standards and highly skilled technicians worked together to stunning effect.